 Non-forfeiture

 Not every annuity assesses a surrender charge, but some that do also provide free withdrawals for up to a certain percentage of the account value, typically 10%, per year.
-They may also provide waivers, where all or part of the money can be withdrawn without a surrender charge, if the contract owner has an urgent need for the money, such as extended hospitalization, is diagnosed with a terminal illness, or becomes unemployed.
+They may also provide waivers, where all or part of the money can be withdrawn without a surrender charge, if the contract owner has an urgent need for the money, such as extended hospitalization, a terminal illness, or becomes unemployed.

 However, when the annuity period begins, the contract owner loses control of the account.